ceph/ceph/doc/dev/index.rst

 You can (and should) also test your modifications before you open a PR.
 Refer to the `Testing`_ chapter for details.

+Notes on PR make check test
+^^^^^^^^^^^^^^^^^^^^^^^^^^^

+The GitHub ``make check`` test is driven by a Jenkins instance.

+Jenkins merges the PR branch into the latest version of the base branch before starting the build, so you don't have to rebase the PR to pick up any fixes.

+You can trigger the PR tests at any time by adding a comment to the PR - the comment should contain the string "test this please".
+Since a human subscribed to the PR might interpret that as a request for him or her to test the PR, it's good to write the request as "Jenkins, test this please".

+The `make check`_ log is the place to go if there is a failure and you're not sure what caused it.
+To reach it, first click on "details" (next to the `make check`_ test in the PR) to get into the Jenkins web GUI, and then click on "Console Output" (on the left).

+Jenkins is set up to grep the log for strings known to have been associated with `make check`_ failures in the past.
+However, there is no guarantee that the strings are associated with any given `make check`_ failure.
+You have to dig into the log to be sure.

 Integration tests AKA ceph-qa-suite
 -----------------------------------